A day of military in

 Buried beneath the cliffs of Darwin City lie the WWII Oil Tunnels, opened to the public for exploration tours.
 Here you can literally bury yourself in history.
 Wander through the tunnels and read the interpretation boards for a self-guided experience, and view the various artefacts on display.

 Get around easily

 To get around a little differently and see all the military history in Darwin, jump on the hop-on-hop-off Darwin Bus Tour.
-If you want a tour tailored specifically to military history, enlist the help of the original Bombing of Darwin tour.
+If you want a tour tailored specifically to military history, jump on the The Darwin History and Wartime Experience or Bombing of Darwin Tour.

 Continua ad navigare